kognise/repl.it-node/README.md

 - Normal REPLs

-  These are your normal, everyday, REPLs.
+  These are your normal, everyday REPLs.
 They print out some text, and exit.
 All the output will be logged.

 - Stuck REPLs